-Further details of our assessment of the impact of the Covid-19 pandemic on the Group is included in the Going Concern disclosures in the Directors' Report on pages 28 and 29.
+Further details of our assessment of the impact of the Covid-19 pandemic on the Group is included in the Going Concern disclosures in the Directors' Report on pages 26 to 27.

 Future Developments

 Further information in relation to future developments has been disclosed in the Strategic Report as permitted by The Companies Act 2006, S414c(11).